-The Black+Decker D3030 Allure is a high-performing steam iron at a price that has us picking our jaws up off the floor.
-Its performance is impressive across the board, except for steam output.
-Read on to understand why we fell in love with the Allure.
+The Black+Decker D3030 Allure is a high-performing iron at a price that has us picking our jaws up off the floor.
+Its performance is impressive across the board, just a little lower in heating.

-We took the time to test out each steam iron on a slew of different fabrics.
-From cotton to silk, the Allure succeeds with flying colors, requiring a maximum of three passes to eradicate every last wrinkle, regardless of how deeply set.
+We took the time to test out each top-rated iron on a slew of different fabrics.
+From cotton to silk, the Allure succeeded with flying colors, requiring a maximum of three passes to eradicate every last wrinkle, regardless of how deeply set.
 Even without extra bursts of steam, the Allure sailed through our ironing tests.

 The Allure smooths out cotton and linen wrinkles with two or fewer passes and without the need for additional steam.
-While most of our favorite steam irons perform well on both linen and cotton, the Allure made things even easier.
+While most of our favorite irons performed well on both linen and cotton, the Allure made things even easier.
 Even just a single swipe of this iron creates an impressively flat surface.
 Stubborn creases and heavy wrinkles proved no match for this model.

 The Allure knocked it out of the park with more difficult fabrics like silk and synthetics.
 Unlike many competitors, this iron doesn't need more than three passes to smooth out every last wrinkle.
 Most of the other options we tested struggled with deep wrinkles, like creases from folding, specifically on silk fabric.
 The Allure, on the other hand, has no issue here.
 Both silk and synthetic fabrics, like polyester and nylon, require a large amount of steam, which has the potential to leave the garment wet, but since this iron runs hot, it leaves your garment dry and ready to wear within seconds.

-We measured how much steam was being emitted from each iron over one minute, and the Allure does pretty well compared to the others in our test suite.
+We measured how much steam was being emitted from each iron over five minutes, and the Allure does pretty well compared to the others in our test suite.
 The steam burst is extremely liberal, and the general steam output is above average.

-Accompanying every hole is a small concave strip that allows the steam to spread further before it's released out the sides.
-While there is plenty of room for improvement here, the lack of steam output and steam holes do not seem to affect the efficiency of this model.
+Accompanying every hole on the soleplate is a small concave strip that allows the steam to spread further before it's released out the sides.
+While there is still room for improvement here, the lower number of steam holes does not seem to affect the steam efficiency or ironing performance of this model.

 Ease of Use

-Our ease of use testing is centered around the following elements: the cord design, general handling, and simplicity of filling.
-The Allure performs just above average in each of these departments.
+Testing for this metric is centered around the following elements: cord design, general handling, and simplicity of filling.
+The Allure performs above average in each of these departments.

 Should You Buy the Black+Decker D3030 Allure?

-The Black+Decker D3030 Allure offers stellar ironing performance, an exceptional steam burst, and a misty water spray.
+The Allure offers stellar ironing performance, an exceptional steam burst, and a misty water spray.
 It will leave your garments dry and wrinkle-free.
-While it may not average a high steam output per minute, it's an excellent value.
-It is not the least expensive in our test suite, but it costs a fraction of the price of the top-of-the-line steam irons and performs almost as well.
+While it may not be the hottest or steamiest model we tested, it's highly maneuverable and an excellent value.
+It is not the least expensive in our test suite but offers solid all-around performance.